 If you’re exploring early retirement like we were well over a decade ago, you may be wondering about the income provided from the standard 4% retirement withdrawal rule.

-While it can feel like everything is all the same when you see a lump sum in your retirement account, it’s made up of five components that are important to understand.
+While it can feel like everything is all the same when you see a lump sum in your retirement account, the account wealth is made from five components, including dividends:

 - Initial deposits into savings over the years

 - Compounding of reinvested dividends, interest, and capital gains

 Some of these elements overlap.
 For example, as a part of compounding, dividends may be reinvested and result in more dividends and also capital gains.
 I like to think of all 5 as different elements, however, sort of like buckets of money that came about from different actions taken by an investor.

 The 4% rule is the amount to withdraw, period.
 It is source agnostic and matters not how the money got into the account.
 The 4% rule is based on the math behind withdrawing retirement funds in retirement.